 As our time on Earth continues, the urgency to take care of the environment becomes greater.
 Beyond electric cars, there are ways to forge a life that lowers an individual’s role in the Earth’s pollution rate.
 One way is to own an eco-friendly home.
-Now, these aren’t just homes with people that recycle, but homes that were built in a way that they have a much lower carbon footprint than traditionally made homes.
+Now, these aren’t just homes with people that recycle, but homes that were built in a way that they have a much lower carbon footprint than the traditionally made homes: eco-friendly housing.

-We’re going to go into possible methods and materials to build yourself a beautiful house that supports both sustainable energy and has a reduced carbon footprint.
-We’ll discuss how you can do this with eco-friendly construction materials and methods, or by opting for an eco-modular home.
+We are going to show you possible methods and materials to build yourself a beautiful house that supports both sustainable energy and has a reduced carbon footprint.
+We will discuss how you can do this with eco-friendly construction materials and methods, or by opting for an eco-modular home.
 You have got options when it comes to eco houses.

 How to Build an Eco-Friendly Home